uoft-lgcu/lgcu.ca/how-to.md

 3. If you want to set up printing for both printers, you should be able to just add a new network printer through your control panel / settings (giving it the other IP address) and have it find the necessary drivers.

 Still having trouble after following these steps?
-Contact {{site.data.members.printer}} for help.
+Contact [{{site.data.members.printer.name}}](https://www.linguistics.utoronto.ca/people/directories/graduate-students/{{site.data.members.printer.fullname | slugify}} "Department directory entry for {{site.data.members.printer.name}}") for help.

 ## Book a Room